cueband/cue-band-email-server/README.md

 # Cue Band Email Server
-Server allowing people to register their interest in being contacted to participate in the study.
-This serves as a middleware between the website's [Get Involved form](https://cue.band/getinvolved) and Sendgrid Marketing featuring.
-All data collected in thourhg this server is stored on Sendgrid.
+This server allows people to register their interest in being contacted to participate in the study.
+This serves as a middleware between the website's [Get Involved form](https://cue.band/getinvolved) and Sendgrid Marketing feature.
+All data collected through this server is stored on Sendgrid.

 ## Envrionment variables
 The API requires the following envrionment variables, store these in a `.env` file at the route of the directory,